 Achy muscles, joint pain, swollen lymph nodes

-Lymph nodes are part of your body’s immune system and tend to get inflamed when there’s an infection.
+When you have ARS (acute retroviral syndrome), it can be confused with the flu, mononucleosis, or another viral infection, as well as syphilis or hepatitis.
+That’s unsurprising because many symptoms, such as joint and muscle pain and swollen lymph glands, are the same.
+Lymph nodes are part of your body’s immune system and tend to swell after an infection.
 Many of them are located in your armpit, groin, and neck.

 Sore throat and headache